antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 ## Introduction

-After enrolling an Android Enterprise device into Microsoft Intune, the next stage of the device lifecycle is ongoing management.
-Whilst enrolment establishes the management relationship between the device and the Intune service, administrators must also be able to monitor device health, review inventory information, verify policy deployment and perform remote administrative actions throughout the lifetime of the managed endpoint.
+Once a device has been successfully enrolled into Microsoft Intune, the focus shifts from deployment to ongoing management.
+Throughout the operational life of a managed endpoint, administrators are responsible for monitoring device health, reviewing hardware information, verifying policy deployment and performing remote administrative actions when required.

-Microsoft Intune provides a comprehensive Device Management interface that centralises information relating to enrolled devices.
-From a single location, administrators can review hardware details, operating system information, compliance status, deployed applications, assigned policies and available remote management actions.
-This centralised approach simplifies endpoint administration whilst allowing organisations to maintain visibility across their managed device estate.
+Microsoft Intune provides a centralised Device Management interface that enables administrators to view all enrolled devices from a single console.
+From this interface, administrators can review device information, inspect hardware inventory, monitor compliance, verify assigned policies and initiate remote management actions without requiring physical access to the endpoint.

 During this laboratory, I explored the management capabilities available for my Android Enterprise Personally-Owned Work Profile device.
-I reviewed the device overview, examined the available management and monitoring features, verified that the Configuration Profile created in the previous chapter had been successfully assigned to the device and performed a manual synchronisation between the device and Microsoft Intune.
+I reviewed the device inventory, examined the device overview, inspected hardware and administrative properties, and verified that the Configuration Profile created in the previous chapter had been successfully assigned to the managed device.

-Although the management experience differs between Personally-Owned Work Profile, Corporate-Owned Work Profile and Fully Managed Android Enterprise devices, the concepts demonstrated throughout this chapter form the foundation of day-to-day Microsoft Intune administration.
+Although the available management capabilities vary depending on the Android Enterprise enrolment method, the concepts demonstrated throughout this chapter represent many of the day-to-day administrative tasks performed by Microsoft Intune administrators.

 ---